Ramon A. Arreola, Esq.

-Mr. Arreola was selected for inclusion in the Pennsylvania Super Lawyers Rising Stars list in 2013, 2014, 2015, and 2016.
-He was also named one of the National Trial Lawyers “Top 100” and “Top 40 under 40” in 2014, 2015, and 2016, and is currently eligible for membership in the Million Dollar Advocates Forum.
+Mr. Arreola was selected for inclusion in the Pennsylvania Super Lawyers Rising Stars list in 2013, 2014, 2015, 2016, and 2017.
+He was also named one of the National Trial Lawyers “Top 100” and “Top 40 under 40” from 2014-2017 and is currently eligible for membership in the Million Dollar Advocates Forum.
 Mr. Arreola is a current member of the Philadelphia Trial Lawyers Association, a board member of the Hispanic Bar Association of Pennsylvania, a board member of the Hispanic Bar Association of PA Legal Education Fund, a member of the Philadelphia Compulsory Arbitration Committee, a certified arbitrator in Philadelphia County, and a board member of the Asociación Puertorriqueños en Marcha.

 Beyond the Courtroom